Kong/docs.konghq.com/app/plugins/jwt.md

 valid signature, invalid verified claim (**option**) | no                       | 403

 <div class="alert alert-warning">
   <strong>Note:</strong> When the JWT is valid and proxied to the API, Kong makes no modification to the request other than adding headers identifying the Consumer.
-It is the role of your service to now base64 decode the JWT claims, since it is considered valid.
+The JWT will be forwarded to your upstream service, which can assume its validity.
+It is now the role of your service to base64 decode the JWT claims and make use of them.
 </div>

 ### (**Optional**) Verified claims